Texas Security Deposit Laws

 Normal Wear and Tear Vs. Property Damage

-You must ensure you are able to distinguish between normal wear and tear and property damage As illegal security deposit deductions can lead to certain financial and/or legal implications for you.
+A landlord must ensure they are able to distinguish between normal wear and tear and property damage.
+As illegal security deposit deductions can lead to certain financial and/or legal implications for the landlord.

 Normal Wear and Tear Includes: